Hoyasumii/bee-movie/README.md

 How about a suicide pact?

-How do we do it
+How do we do it?